Donaldttt/fuzzyy/README.md

 " This option can also be set specifically for FuzzyFiles and/or FuzzyGrep using " g:fuzzyy_files_follow_symlinks and g:fuzzyy_grep_follow_symlinks

-" Patterns to identify a root directory for FuzzyFilesRoot and FuzzyGrepRoot " These commands find a "root" directory to use as the working directory by " walking up the direcrory tree looking for any match of these glob patterns.
+" Patterns to find a project root in supported commands, e.g. FuzzyFilesRoot " These commands find a "root" directory to use as the working directory by " walking up the direcrory tree looking for any match of these glob patterns.
 " Default is intentionally conservative, using common VCS root markers only